tmp64/BugfixedHL/README.md

 - Biohazard - only snarks and hornet are available;
 - Slow Rockets - everyone has RPG but rockets fly very slow and do more damage.
 - Ludicrous Speed - [Light speed is too slow.](https://www.youtube.com/watch?v=ygE01sOhzz0) You're gonna have to run at constant ~~ridiculous~~ ludicrous speed.
+- Boss Fight - one player becomes The Boss with all weapons and a lot of HP, other players must kill them.

 ## Downloads